-37 g. the Canterbury District Health Board; h.
-NZ Police; i.
-Fire and Emergency New Zealand; j.
-Kiwirail; and k. the NZ Transport Agency.
-Any input to the EAP those organisations provide shall be taken into account within the EAP by the Consent Holder prior to submission under condition (40).
-The purpose of the EAP is to minimise the potential for dam failure through preplanned or pre-conceived interventions and / or actions should a dam safety incident or emergency arise, and, in the event that a dam failure cannot be prevented, to minimise the effects of the dam failure on people, property and the environment.
-For the avoidance of doubt, these interventions and/or actions includes the emergency 38 discharge to the Rangitata River as authorised under consent CRC182541.
+38 incident or emergency arise, and, in the event that a dam failure cannot be prevented, to minimise the effects of the dam failure on people, property and the environment.
+For the avoidance of doubt, these interventions and/or actions includes the emergency discharge to the Rangitata River as authorised under consent CRC182541.
 The EAP shall be prepared in consultation with the Civil Defence Emergency Management Group, including the Ashburton District Council, the Timaru District Council, the Canterbury Regional Council, and shall, be consistent with the Guidelines for a High PIC dam, and any Civil Emergency Management Group Plan governing the Regional and District Councils pursuant to the Civil Defence Emergency Management Act 2002 or any replacement legislation.
-39 The EAP shall be in accordance with Module 6 of the Guidelines for a High PIC dam and be based on the final dam design, and include (but not be limited to): a.
-Maps of the areas of land identified (via modelling) as being subject to inundation in the event of abnormal or excess flow release from the Dam, and contact details for residents within those areas, and strategic infrastructure providers with infrastructure in those areas, where they can be ascertained.
-Inundation mapping will include illustration of inundation areas at scales sufficient for the identification of areas at risk and include inundation tables which show at key locations (e.g. dwellings, roads, key infrastructure and the like): i.
+39 The EAP shall be in accordance with Module 2 and Module 6 of the Guidelines for a High PIC dam and be based on the appropriate as-built stage of the dam, and include (but not be limited to): a.
+For an appropriate range of scenarios, inundation mapping of the zone of potential inundation identified (via modelling and in accordance with the Guidelines) as being subject to inundation in the event of abnormal or excess flow release from the Dam.
+Cascade failures shall be considered as appropriate.
+Inundation mapping shall include illustration of inundation areas at scales sufficient for the identification of areas at risk and include inundation tables which show at key locations (e.g. dwellings, roads, key infrastructure and the like): i.
 The arrival time of the first flood waters; ii.
 The arrival time of the peak flood level; iii.
+The peak velocity and depth velocity (DV) parameter; iv.
 The peak flood elevation above mean sea level; and v.
-Flood levels as relative depths at key locations (e.g. bridges, dwellings) and the time at which key structures may become unusable. vi.
+Flood levels as relative depths at key locations (e.g. bridges, dwellings) vi.
+The time at which key structures may become unusable. vii.
 Assess the itinerants that could potentially be present within manageable areas across downstream properties, roads/rail, and the Rangitata River.
 Use the DV information to assess the Potential Loss of Life for the permanent residents and itinerants to assist with the emergency and evacuation planning (39 c.). b.
-The contingency plans to be implemented by the consent holder for alerting: people and strategic infrastructure providers with infrastructure within the identified areas of inundation; and the relevant Civil Defence authorities; of the risk of such events. c.
+Clear and easy to follow notification procedures including a list of all persons and organisations to be notified in the event that a dam safety emergency is declared, and clearly indicate who is to make the calls and in what priority.
+The roles of the organisations and individuals including provisions and responsibilities for evacuations, should evacuation of downstream areas be required. d.
+Contact details for any residents and landowners within the zone of potential inundation (as defined by the Guidelines), together with strategic infrastructure providers with infrastructure in the zone of potential inundation. e.
+Information regarding the likely consequences of a dam failure including information on Population At Risk, Potential Loss of Life and Assessed Damage level (as defined by the Guidelines).
+Estimates of Population At Risk and Potential Loss of Life shall take into consideration permanent and itinerant populations. f.
 A procedure that links with District and/or Regional Emergency Management Plans and/or Emergency Evacuation Plans for the identification and implementation of alternative access routes for vehicles in the event of inundation or damage to a State Highway or local road, including procedures to close roads and divert vehicles away from the potential dam-break flood inundation zone in a dam safety emergency.